temporalio/documentation/docs/app-dev-context/set-namespace.md

 To set a custom Namespace, register your custom Namespace with the Temporal Cluster first, and then set it in the Temporal Client with the Client Options.

-To register a Namespace, use:
-`tctl --namespace your-custom-namespace namespace register`.
+To register a Namespace, use `tctl --namespace your-custom-namespace namespace register`.

 For more information, see [tctl namespace reference](/tctl/namespace/register).